amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-01-10-new-beacon.md

 excerpt_separator: <!--more-->
 ---

 For seventeen months outstretched over 2014 and 2015, I wrote for my blog that I called <b>Cheating College</b>.
-I gave this slogan: <em>lifelong learning without lifelong debt.</em>
+I gave it this slogan: <em>lifelong learning without lifelong debt.</em>

 Cheating College was a way for me to chronical my alternative education pursuits and to dispel advice I learned while on my journey.
 It was also a great way for me to build the habit of writing regularly and creating content with the intent to be read by a specific audience.